-Samsung has announced that its delayed foldable phone - the Galaxy Fold - will be available to consumers from September, following months of work designing and developing fixes to a couple of issues that cropped up with the flexible screen.
+After many delays and false starts the Galaxy Fold could soon be available.
+A leak suggests that it will be released in the US (at least) on 27 September, following months of work designing and developing fixes to a couple of issues that cropped up with the flexible screen.

-In its press release, the company stated a number of different improvements have been made, most of which we had heard about already.
+In its official July release, the company stated a number of different improvements have been made, most of which we had heard about already.

 First and foremost, the protective film on top of the display has been extended beyond the bezels of the screen, to ensure that no one will be able to peel it off, thinking it's just a screen protector.